 Students acquire organisational skills, analytical skills and knowledge of methods to conduct research in the various fields of education.

-Students can specialise in organisational education or cultural education and obtain comprehensive knowledge in fundamental research, practical fields, methods and contexts of their chosen specialisation.
+Students can specialise in general pedagogy, culture and aesthetics in education, international education, media education or organisational education and obtain comprehensive knowledge in fundamental research, practical fields, methods and contexts of their chosen specialisation.
 Students use this knowledge to analyse and evaluate specific contexts, problems and structural requirements of professional fields in education.

 In principle, all applicants with a Bachelor's degree in education are eligible for this degree programme.
 In certain cases, applicants with a degree in social education, health education or a related subject may also be admitted.